Get Your FREE Copy of the Book by Stephen Hamilton Exposing the Truth

 Make Sure a Drug Lawyer Defends You

 Minimum sentencing laws can pose a serious threat to the freedom of any person who is charged with a Texas drug crime.
 To maximize your chance of avoiding a minimum sentence, you need representation by an experienced criminal drug defense lawyer.
-If you have been accused of a Texas drug offense, call Hamilton Grant right away to begin planning your defense strategy.
+If you have been accused of a Texas drug offense, call Texas Criminal Defense Group right away to begin planning your defense strategy.